 Key fob door entry systems can also be programmed to restrict access to certain parts of a building or site.
 Staff rooms, science cupboards and IT stores can be set as ‘off-limits’

-Video intercoms can be used to grant or deny access to visitors.
+Video intercoms can grant or deny access to visitors.
 Intercoms provide an additional, visual layer of security to schools.

 Useful guide: Controlling access to school premises